Music & Arts Institute

 Cello

 Lisa Todd started playing cello at a young age and studied with Fern Glass Boyd at the University of Montana.
-She then studied with David Hoffman at Pacific Lutheran University and graduated with a degree in K-12 instrumental music and taught orchestra in the Federal Way public schools at the elementary and junior high level for 6 years.
+She then studied with David Hoffman at Pacific Lutheran University and graduated with a degree in music and taught orchestra in the Federal Way public schools at the elementary and junior high level.
 As a young mom, she turned her focus to private teaching and has continued for over 30 years.
-She enjoys working with students of all ages and skill levels and continues to sharpen her teaching skills by seeking out training with top instructors in the cello world.
-Lisa is the Director of UPPC’s Music and Arts Institute and also enjoys teaching early childhood music at UPPC's Sunset Christian Preschool.
+She enjoys working with students of all ages and skill levels and continues to sharpen her teaching skills, seeking to be creative and innovative in her personalized approach.
+Lisa is the Director of UPPC’s Music and Arts Institute, is a freelance cellist, and also enjoys teaching early childhood music at UPPC's Sunset Christian Preschool.

 Mick Crosby